udit-uniyal/Install-action/README.md

      description: "Allows selection of severity level for the scan.
 Options include UNKNOWN, LOW, MEDIUM, HIGH, CRITICAL.
 If specified, the scan will target vulnerabilities of the selected severity level."
      required: false
      default: 'UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL'
+  code:
+     description: "Values '0' and '1' are accepted.
+'0' is the default value, which indicates that the pipeline will not be halted if the specified severity is found, while '1' indicates that the pipeline will stop if a specified severity level is detected."
+     required: false
+     default: '0'
 ```

 ## Usage